tkmeldrum/tkmeldrum.github.io/_pages/mentorship.md

 <img src="{{ site.baseurl }}/images/mentorship/mentoringSam.JPG" alt="Tyler mentoring an undergraduate student at a campus poster session">

-Tyler emphasizes mentoring students by:
+Tyler prioritizes mentoring students by:
 - maintaining a regular presence in lab and actively working on projects with students
 - pairing more- and less-experienced students on shared projects
 - encouraging student presentations at group meetings and at internal and external conferences